stefpi/stefpi.github.io/src/markdown/projects/personal-webite.md

 <br>

-The artwork (if you can call it that) on this site is not found online.
 I recommend trying to design everything about your site in your own style.
-Be inspired by others, but do not turn into a clone.
-I have seen too many people planting the same `Three.js` model in their site that follows your cursor or something of the sort and I know this because I have been one of those clones.
-Try something new, and see what happens.
+Be inspired by others, try something new.

 <br>